kibook/s1kd-tools/tools/s1kd-ref/README.md

 -i, --include-issue
 Include the issue information in the reference (target must be a file)

+-L, --list
+Treat input as a list of CSDB objects.

 -l, --include-lang
 Include the language information in the reference (target must be a